CLARIAH/DANE/README.md

 ### Configuration

-DANE components are configured through the DANE.config module, which is described here: https://dane.readthedocs.io/en/latest/intro.html#configuration
+DANE components are configured through the dane.config module, which is described here: https://dane.readthedocs.io/en/latest/intro.html#configuration
 It is however noteable that, because all DANE components are expected to rely on it, some of the DANE-server, ElasticSearch and RabbitMQ configuration are included in the default config.
 As such it is recommended that you create a `$HOME/.dane/config.yml` or `$DANE_HOME/config.yml` which contain machine-wide settings for how to connect to these services, which involves specifying the following settings: